Geylang: Places of worship

+Cheng Beng Buddhist Society

+Cheng Beng Buddhist Society was founded in 1961 by Wen Ming Hu and other lay Buddhists, has been organising workshops and services for the Buddhist community.
+The Buddhist centre was renamed as "Vimalakirti Buddhist Centre" in 2012.

+Foo Hai Ch'an Monastery

+Foo Hai Ch'an Monastery (Chinese: 福海禪寺) is a Chinese Buddhist monastery founded in 1935 by Venerable Hong Zong, the current premise is located at Geylang East Avenue 2.
+The monastery conducted Buddhist study courses for laity which was divided into beginner, intermediate and advanced classes forming a three-year curriculum.
+One of the monastery's subsidiary is known as Foo Hai Buddhist Culture and Welfare Association which managed the operations of two childcare centres and three senior rehabilitation centres.

 Masjid Haji Mohd Salleh

 Masjid Haji Mohd Salleh (Jawi: مسجد الحاج محمد صالح) is a mosque located along 245 Geylang Road.
 It was founded in 1896 by an Indian Muslim trader, Haji Mohammed Salleh, on land owned by another Indian merchant, Vena Meena Bok.
 The mosque has been rebuilt twice; once in 1959 and later in 1998 when it was deemed too small.
 The current structure is the 1998 reconstruction which added four storeys to the mosque and was opened in 1999.

 The mosque has been criticized for being situated adjacent to the red light district.
 However, the mosque administration deliberately ignores the social stigma of its surroundings and instead continues active operations with its daily prayers, Friday prayers and Islamic classes including kindergartens.

 Masjid Khadijah

 Masjid Khadijah (Jawi: مسجد خديجة; Khadijah Mosque) is a Sufi mosque that contains the headquarters of the Religious Rehabilitation Group (RRG), a society dedicated to combating religious extremism.
 It is named for Khadijah binte Mohammed, a Muslim merchant who donated $50,000 as waqf to build the mosque.
 Excavations during the renovations revealed that there were graves along the left side of the wall as well, which have been exhumed.